jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

 $$\frac{\partial H}{\partial \theta}_{avg} = \frac{1}{n} \sum_{i = 1}^n (\hat{y} - y)x \tag{14}$$

-Granted, this derivation is not meant to be a rigorous demonstration of mathematical proof, because we glossed over some details concerning matrix tranposes, dot products, and dimensionality.
+Granted, this derivation is not meant to be a rigorous demonstration of mathematical proof, because we glossed over some details concerning matrix transpose, dot products, and dimensionality.
 Still, it provides a solid basis for the construction of the gradient descent algorithm in code, as shown below.

 ```python